The Important Connection Between Gut Health and Fertility

 The health of your gut influences the health of every system in your body, including your reproductive system.
 It influences the proper functioning of your immune system, how you think and feel, and how you synthesize and excrete hormones.
 It is one of the building blocks of your reproductive health.

 Your gut health is your key barometer to systems that might need help – including your reproductive system – and your gut health may even affect your ability to conceive or have a healthy pregnancy.
-Getting your gut right is the gateway to improving every other system in your body, including your reproductive system.
+Getting your gut right is the gateway to supporting every other system in your body, including your reproductive system.

-How are gut health and fertility related?
+How are gut health and reproductive health related?

-Celiac Disease is associated with an inappropriate immune response to part of the gluten protein gliadin.
+Celiac Disease is associated with an inappropriate immune response to part of the gluten protein, called gliadin.
 This immune response causes inflammation, which damages the body’s organs and tissues and leads to the symptoms of celiac disease.
 A 2016 meta-analysis found that women with unexplained infertility have 3.5 times higher odds of having Celiac Disease and 6% of the women that struggle with unexplained infertility may indeed have Celiac Disease.
-In fact, unexplained infertility may be one of the first signs of the disease in some women,.
+In fact, unexplained infertility may be one of the first signs of the disease in some women.